imaneshi/Salary-prediction/README.md

 # Salary-prediction
-In this project we help the people who want to find a job position according to some criteria given in the Data Set We use the Analytic appproach and Linear regression to find out the solution
+In this project we help the people who want to find a job position according to some criteria given in the Data Set We use the Analytic appproach and several methods of machine learning (ML) such as: Linear regression  , Logistic regression to find out the solution